scionaltera/emergentmud/README.md

 EmergentMUD is a text based game that runs in your browser using HTML5 and Websockets.
 It's a modern game with an old school feel.
 Just like most other MUDs back in the 90s, you play a character in a medieval fantasy setting where the world has a rich range of features and ways you can interact both with the environment and with other players.
 The modern part is that the entire world is procedurally generated.
 It's gigantic, and most of it has never been visited by any human players (or the developers) yet.
 You can get immersed in this world in ways that you never could on traditional MUDs.

 # Current State
-EmergentMUD is a brand new project and the groundwork is still being laid out.
-There is currently no actively running server to connect to and play because the project is still at the stage where the database needs to be reset frequently during the development process.
+EmergentMUD is a brand new project and the groundwork is still in its very first stages of development.
+There is an [actively running server](https://www.emergentmud.com) for demonstration purposes if you are interested in seeing what the current state of the MUD looks like.
+Please be aware that the version is fixed at v0.1.0-SNAPSHOT for a reason: while I make my best effort to keep it up and running, there are no guarantees at this point that it will be available or fast, that anything will work properly, or that it will be fun to play.
+It is likely to be rebooted often and the database may be wiped at any time.

+That being said, I do welcome visitors and would love for people to drop in and look around.
+If I'm around I'd love to talk shop.

 The following major features are already complete: